-We conducted our audit of the consolidated financial statements in accordance with the Standards on Auditing specified under Section 143(10) of the Act (SAs).
-Our responsibilities under those Standards are further described in the Auditor's Responsibility for the Audit of the Consolidated Financial Statements section of our report.
-We are independent of the Group, its associates and joint venture in accordance with the Code of Ethics issued by the Institute of Chartered Accountants of India (ICAI) together with the ethical requirements that are relevant to our audit of the consolidated financial statements under the provisions of the Act and the Rules made thereunder, and we have fulfilled our other ethical responsibilities in accordance with these requirements and the ICAI's Code of Ethics.
-We believe that the audit evidence obtained by us and the audit evidence obtained by the other auditors in terms of their reports referred to in the sub-paragraph (a) of the Other Matters section below is sufficient and appropriate to provide a basis for our audit opinion on the consolidated financial statements.
+We conducted our audit of the consolidated financial there is a material misstatement of this other information, statements in accordance with the Standards on Auditing we are required to report that fact.
+We have nothing to specified under Section 143(10) of the Act (SAs).
+Our report in this regard. responsibilities under those Standards are further described in the Auditor's Responsibility for the Audit of the MANAGEMENT'S RESPONSIBILITY FOR THE Consolidated Financial Statements section of our report.
+CONSOLIDATED FINANCIAL STATEMENTS We are independent of the Group, its associates and joint The Parent's Board of Directors is responsible for the venture in accordance with the Code of Ethics issued by the matters stated in Section 134(5) of the Act with respect to Institute of Chartered Accountants of India (ICAI) together the preparation of these consolidated financial statements with the ethical requirements that are relevant to our audit of that give a true and fair view of the consolidated financial the consolidated financial statements under the provisions of position, consolidated financial performance including the Act and the Rules made thereunder, and we have fulfilled other comprehensive income, consolidated cash flows our other ethical responsibilities in accordance with these and consolidated changes in equity of the Group including requirements and the ICAI's Code of Ethics.
+We believe that its associates and joint venture in accordance with the Ind the audit evidence obtained by us and the audit evidence AS and other accounting principles generally accepted in obtained by the other auditors in terms of their reports India.
+The respective Board of Directors of the companies referred to in the sub-paragraph (a) of the Other Matters included in the Group and of its associates and joint venture section below is sufficient and appropriate to provide a basis are responsible for maintenance of adequate accounting for our audit opinion on the consolidated financial statements.